Non-separable matrix builders for signal processing, quantum information and MIMO applications: The constructions

 $ $ and $ $

 are paraunitary $mk\ti mk $ matrix in the union of the variables in $\{A_1,A_2,\ldots, A_k, U\}$.

 \end{proposition}

 The constructions in Propositions \ref{idem1}, \ref{newt} and \ref{het} may be combined.
 Building blocks for paraunitary matrices are available; these are not tensor products and are entangled in general.
 The shuffler itself may be a unitary matrix as may any of the tangles.
 Examples are given in \cite{tedbarry} where a more restricted tangle definition is given.
-Although the systems here give building blocks for multidimensional paraunitary matrices, it is not claimed that every multidimensional paraunitary matrix is built in this way.
+Although the systems here give building blocks for multidimensional paraunitary matrices, it is not claimed that every multidimensional paraunitary matrix is built in this way although many such are built in this manner.
 The renowned building blocks for 1D paraunitary matrices over $\C$ due to Belevitch and Vaidyanathan as described in \cite{vaid} are constructed from a complete orthogonal idempotent set of two elements.

 Now $A_i=z_i$ are $1\ti 1$ paraunitary matrices.
 Let $P$ be a $k\ti k$ paraunitary matrix.
 Then $G=(P;A_1,A_2,\ldots, A_k)$ is a paraunitary $k\ti k$ matrix in the union of the variables in $P$ and $\{z_1,z_2,\ldots, z_k\}$.